TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

       ],
    ],

-The value then will be tested for being given in a sane date format.
+The value then will be tested for being given in an appropriate date format.
-Simultaneously, this leads to the rendering of a collapsable calendar page in shape of an icon right to the input field which is shown in Fig. 6-2:
+Simultaneously, this leads to the rendering of a collapsible calendar page with an icon right to the input field which is shown in Fig. 6-2:

 .. figure:: /Images/6-Persistence/figure-6-2.png
    :align: center